Selection of the Most Probable Best: Empirical Analysis

 Figure~\ref{fig:tot} summarizes numerical results for all scenarios.
-The baseline is presented in the first column.
+Baseline is presented in the first column.
 Notice that EA and C-OCBA show slower convergence in PFS than our algorithms, where the gaps widen as the simulation budget increases.
 Algorithm~\ref{alg:rate_opt} falls behind Algorithms~3 and~4 in PFS.
-As mentioned in Section~\ref{sec:extension}, the shortfall is caused by that Algorithm~\ref{alg:rate_opt} underestimates the MPB's preference probability.
-This can be confirmed from the FNR plot.
+As mentioned in Section~\ref{sec:sequential_learning}, Algorithm~1's shortfall is caused by its underestimation of the MPB's preference probability as can be confirmed from the FNR plot.
 Algorithm~\ref{alg:rate_opt_posterior} corrects this behavior and achieves the fastest PFS convergence rate while showing good performances in FNR and $1-$ACC.
 On the other hand, Algorithms~3 and~4 exhibit the best FNR and $1-$ACC, respectively, as they are designed to maximize the respective measures.

-For Scenario 1, finding the MPB is expected to be easier than the baseline.
+For Scenario 1, finding the MPB is expected to be easier than Baseline.
 While all algorithms show improved PFS, notice that C-COBA outperforms Algorithm~\ref{alg:rate_opt}.
 This is because Algorithm~\ref{alg:rate_opt}'s underestimation of the MPB's preference probability is more severe when $i^*$ is dominant.
 Algorithms~\ref{alg:rate_opt_posterior},~4, and~3 continue to show the best performances in PFS, FNR, and $1-$ACC, respectively.